Esthy-Tech/-LITA---CAPSTONE--PROJECT-1-/README.md

 # Sales Data Analysis Report

 ## Project Overview
-This report provides an analysis of sales data with the following columns: OrderID, Customer ID, Product, Region, OrderDate, Quantity, UnitPrice, Revenue, Average Revenue, Total Product Sales.
+This report provides an analysis of sales data with the following columns: OrderID, Customer ID, Product, Region, OrderDate, Quantity, UnitPrice, Revenue, Average Revenue, Total Product Sales.The analysis covers the sales overview for both 2023 and 2024, regional breakdown, product performance based on the quantity sold, and revenue generated and sales gotten over time (monthly).

 ## Data Summary
 The dataset consists of the following columns: